15 Ideas: What’s the Best Paneer Substitute?

 Farmer's cheese block with cubes on a gray plate.

-This is just a fresh (non-aged) slightly firm cheese
+This is just a fresh (non-aged), slightly firm cheese.

-A key difference is that farmer’s cheese is not pressed like paneer.
+A key difference is that the farmer’s cheese is not pressed like paneer.
 This results in a softer cheese.

 I found the one I tried (brand: Friendship) had a consistency almost like whipped cream cheese.